-Spectra from small peptides (< 6 residues) have no value in database searching, because such short sequences can be expected to occur by chance in a large database.
-A setting of 500 to 700 Da for Minimum precursor mass will generally be appropriate.
+Spectra from very small peptides have no value in database searching, because such short sequences can be expected to occur by chance in a large database.
+A setting of 700 Da for Minimum precursor mass will generally be appropriate.

 The upper limit on a precursor mass in Mascot is 16000 Da, so there is little point in adding larger peptides to the peak list.